sahirgomez1/ycb_objects/README.md

-# YCB Object 3d annotation
+# YCB Object 3D annotation

-UI to annotate videos using 3d objects, in a camera-object scene.
+UI to annotate videos using 3d objects, in a camera-object scene.\
-TO DO: Multi camera synchronization and model-in-the-loop.
+TO DO (WIP): Multi camera synchronization and model-in-the-loop.

 ## Installation and running